Vol. 3, Issue 3, Part A (2018)

 How to cite this article:

-Tadele Leyikun, Biniyam Mulugeta and Mulat Asrat.
+Tadele Leyikun, Biniyam Mulugeta, Mulat Asrat.
 A cross sectional study on the prevalence and identification of major ixodid tick parasites of cattle in Gozamin Woreda, East Gojjam, Ethiopia.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2018; 3(3): 12-16.
+Int J Vet Sci Anim Husbandry 2018;3(3):12-16.